 If you’ve been looking for Professional … Reliable … Consistent ...
 Comic Book Grading, you’ll be glad you found us!

-The CGC Comic book shop offer the following service :
+The CGC Comic book shop offer as well as full CGC grading and slabbing we offer the following popular service :

 Contact TheCGCComicshop@Aol.com for details, tell us quantity and type of comics ie comic , magazine , book .